Search by Name

 dotPeek can bring you to any code item or file in a few keystrokes.
 The scope of the navigation includes all assemblies currently loaded in the Assembly Explorer window and all assemblies referenced from those assemblies.

-To find an item in your solution by the item's name
+Find code items in your solution by the name

-To use the unified access to all search results, press Ctrl+N to display a popup where you can start typing and find everything in currently loaded assemblies% that matches your input.
+To use the unified access to all search results, press Ctrl+N to display a popup where you can start typing and find code items in currently loaded assemblies% that matches your input.

 If you want to limit your search to types (classes, interfaces, structs or enums), press Ctrl+N twice.